How to Get a Chinese Visa

 5. Date of Birth: Your date of birth;

 6. Number of Entries: The number of times that you can enter and exit China with the same Visa.
-“1” means that you have a single entry Visa; that is once you exit China the first time the Visa becomes invalid (going to Hong Kong or Macau counts as an exit); “2” means that you can entry and exit China twice before the Visa becomes invalid; “M” means that you can enter and exit China as many times as you want, as long as your Visa is still valid and you don't overstay it (see point 7);
+“1” means that you have a single entry Visa; that is once you exit China the first time the Visa becomes invalid (going to Hong Kong or Macau counts as an exit); “2” means that you can enter and exit China twice before the Visa becomes invalid; “M” means that you can enter and exit China as many times as you want, as long as your Visa is still valid and you don't overstay it (see point 7);

-7. Duration of Each Stay: The number of days that you can stay in China after each entry; if for instance you have a double entry Visa with duration of each stay equal to 30 days, you must exit China within 30 days after your first entry; afterwards you can enter China a second time (you must enter before the date of expiration) and you can stay for other 30 days.
-Notice that for Visas that require a Resident Permit (D, J1, Q1, S1, X1 and Z Visa), the duration is often 000.
+7. Duration of Each Stay: The number of days that you can stay in China after each entry; if for instance, you have a double entry Visa with a duration of each stay equal to 30 days, you must exit China within 30 days after your first entry; afterward you can enter China a second time (you must enter before the date of expiration) and you can stay for other 30 days.
+Notice that for Visas that require a Resident Permit (D, J1, Q1, S1, X1, and Z Visa), the duration is often 000.
 This means that you have 30 days starting from the date of entry to apply for your Resident Permit; if you fail to do so, the Visa will expire;

-8. Place of Issue: The place where the Visa was issue;
+8. Place of Issue: The place where the Visa was an issue;

 9. Passport Number: Your passport number.